craigfay/brain_forest/markdown/Consumer Price Index.md

 - $p_{c,t}$ is the prevailing price of some good $c$ in period $t$.
 - $q_{c,t}$ is the quantity of $c$ sold in period $t$.

+The Paasche index tends to **understate** inflation, because the indices do not account for the fact that consumers typically react to price changes by changing the quantities that they buy

 ## The Laspeyres Index
 Almost identical to the Paasche method in form and popularity, but uses quantities from $t_{0}$ instead of $t_{n}$.
 $$